charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## The Docker Dance {#docker-dance}

 Following the steps in the previous sections should set up Docker correctly.
-However, if you get messages about not having the proper permissions when you run **docker image ls**, then try this:
+However, if you get messages about not having the proper permissions when you run **docker image ls**, then don't resort to using **Sudo**.
+Instead, try this:

     sudo groupadd docker
     sudo usermod -aG docker $USER